KlausKUEKOU/KlausKUEKOU/README.md

-- 👋 Hi, I’m @KlausKUEKOU
+- 👋 Hi, I’m @KlausKUEKOU, i'm a Statistical Analyst & Data scientist
-- 👀 I’m interested by AI applications, particularly in the fields of finance, automation, and creativity.
+- 👀 I’m interested by ML, AI applications and Decision Theory, particularly in the fields of finance, automation, and creativity.
-- 🌱 I’m currently learning Statistics and Data Science (frameworks TensorFlow, PyTorch, pyspark ...)
+- 🌱 I’m currently learning Design of economic, Statistics and Data Science
-- 💞️ I’m looking to collaborate On innovative AI projects, whether to solve complex problems or explore new ideas.
+- 💞️ I’m looking to collaborate On innovative projects, whether to solve complex problems or explore new ideas.
-- 📫 How to reach me : you can send me a message on GitHub or via my email: kfkwconcept@gmail.com
+- 📫 How to reach me : you can send me a message on GitHub, via my email: kfkwconcept@gmail.com or on LinkdIn : www.linkedin.com/in/klaus-kuekou-217bba173

 <!---